Discipleship Shapers

 1) Recognize these new desires

 The more clearly we recognize these new 'tastes,' the more we can affirm them.
 A key enemy of the Christian is distraction.
 Entertainment is pervasive.
-Nothing is obviously bad or evil with many of its activities such as sports.
+Many of its activities, such as sports, are not obviously bad or evil.
 But they take up time and require focus.
-After we come to know the Lord, if we are distracted with other things, we might not recognize our new desires that awaken from our new spiritual nature.
+After we come to know the Lord, if we are distracted by other things, we might not recognize our new desires that awaken from our new spiritual nature.
 Just as a baby is a new individual who requires time and care, so we need to nurture our new nature.
 Entertainment destroys the needed quietness to do this.
 If we do not recognize these desires, then we will not attend to them.
 If we let our desire to study the Bible fall to the wayside, then we will grow spiritually weak.

 2) Affirm these new desires